Graylog2/collector/tests/fleet/README.md

    to ensure that the Collector containers can reach the API.
 1. Check that your local firewall allows connections from the container network to port `9000` to the container network gateway IP address.

+## Run (on Linux)

+1. Build the Collector via `go tool task build` in the repository root.
+1. Start the compose environment via `docker compose up -d`.